 Can small businesses succeed with YouTube ads?

 Yes, but Redditors recommend starting with retargeting campaigns (targeting website visitors or channel subscribers) rather than cold prospecting.
 This approach maximizes limited budgets by reaching already-interested audiences.
+You might also consider exploring reddit-paid-advertising as a cost-effective alternative for small businesses.

 What YouTube ad format do Redditors recommend?